What is a LIRP?

 You can read our reviews for each of these here on our website.

-LIRP Pros and Cons
+LIRP Cons

 When it comes to a Roth IRA, there are strict contribution limits.

 The same limits apply to a traditional IRA as they do with a Roth.
-The maximum IRA contribution for 2023 is $6,500 or if you are 50 or older by the end of the year it is $7,500.
+The maximum IRA contribution for 2024 is $7,000, or if you are 50 or older by the end of the year it is $8,000.

-The LIRP has no such limitations and can offer the flexibility needed to increase or decrease contributions.
+The LIRP has no contribution limitations and can offer the flexibility needed to increase or decrease contributions.
 You can even make up a contribution if you miss a year.
 You can’t do this with a Roth IRA.

 Depending on the amount you would like to contribute to your retirement savings, a LIRP might be the answer.